Skip to main content

 I'm wondering if your using more than one SharePoint server in your setup if I still need the Alternate Access Mappings for a single server.

-at 6/29/2006 7:28 PM
+on 6/29/2006 7:28 PM

 Incoming URL